What to do if your cat has hydronephrosis of the kidneys? Kidney diseases in cats and cats Multiple increase in the size of the kidneys in a cat

 A little more detail:

-Often it is not possible to accurately establish the causes of the disease.
-The most typical are: age, genetic predisposition or congenital anomaly, ecology, infectious and systemic diseases (for example, diabetes mellitus), poisoning, trauma, unbalanced diet.
+Often it is not possible to accurately determine the causes of the disease.
+The most typical are: age, genetic predisposition or congenital anomaly, ecology, infectious and systemic diseases (for example, diabetes), poisoning, trauma, unbalanced nutrition.

-All animals over 7 years old are at risk.
-They should be examined annually by a veterinarian, blood, urine, ultrasound, and blood pressure tests.
+All animals over 7 years of age are at risk.
+They should be examined annually by a veterinarian, have blood tests, urine tests, ultrasounds and blood pressure checked.

 Diagnostics:

-Clinical tests can help diagnose kidney disease.
-The analysis of urine will show its concentration, the ability of the kidneys to remove waste products from the body, a blood test - the level of creatinine and urea (high values indicate a loss of kidney performance), ultrasound - a change in kidney size.
+Kidney disease can be diagnosed using clinical tests.
+A urine test will show its concentration, the ability of the kidneys to remove waste products from the body, a blood test will show the level of creatinine and urea (high values indicate loss of kidney function), an ultrasound will show changes in kidney size.

-High blood pressure, retinal detachment, dental problems, etc., together with diagnostic tests, can be considered symptoms of kidney disease.
+High blood pressure, retinal detachment, dental problems, etc., along with diagnostic tests, can be considered symptoms of kidney disease.

-Unfortunately, blood and urine tests may not show impaired kidney function until they have lost more than half of their normal function.
-For an earlier diagnosis, you can use the ratio of creatinine in the urine and in the blood - CFP (concentrating function of the kidneys).
-In healthy animals, CFP is greater than or equal to 100%.
+Unfortunately, blood and urine tests may not reveal kidney dysfunction until the kidneys have lost more than half of their normal function.
+For earlier diagnosis, you can use the ratio of creatinine in urine and blood - KFP (concentrating function of the kidneys).
+In healthy animals, the CFP is greater than or equal to 100%.

-In pyelonephritis, urine culture is used to determine whether bacteria are susceptible to a specific antibiotic.
+For pyelonephritis, urine culture is used to determine the sensitivity of bacteria to a particular antibiotic.

 Treatment

-With genetic and congenital kidney anomalies, only symptomatic therapy is carried out, aimed at maintaining a normal standard of living.
+For genetic and congenital kidney abnormalities, only symptomatic therapy is carried out, aimed at maintaining a normal standard of living.

 Kidney infections (such as pyelonephritis) are usually treated with a long course of antibiotics.

-2. Since kidney disease a significant number of nephrons are damaged, extremely important eliminate the consequences of their inoperability.
+2. Because in case of kidney diseases a significant number of nephrons are damaged, extremely important eliminate the consequences of their inoperability.

-To eliminate dehydration and electrolyte disturbances, relieve intoxication (poisoning by poisonous metabolic products), intravenous and subcutaneous infusions (droppers) are used.
+To eliminate dehydration and electrolyte disturbances, and relieve intoxication (poisoning with toxic metabolic products), intravenous and subcutaneous infusions (droppers) are used.

-You also need constant supportive therapy to relieve concomitant symptoms: anemia, high blood pressure, gastritis, urinary tract infections, acidosis, anorexia, increased potassium in the blood (hence muscle weakness and heart rhythm disturbances), abnormal liver function, cardiac activity, etc.
+Constant maintenance therapy is also needed to relieve associated symptoms: anemia, high blood pressure, gastritis, urinary tract infections, acidosis, anorexia, increased potassium in the blood (hence muscle weakness and heart rhythm disturbances), liver dysfunction, cardiac dysfunction, etc.

-3. It is necessary reduce the load on the rest of the nephrons...
-Diet therapy and control of fluid intake play a major role here.
+3. Necessary reduce the load on the remaining nephrons.
+Here, diet therapy and control of fluid intake play a major role.

-Proteins (protein) give an increased load on the kidneys.
-The diet for renal failure should be low in protein, phosphorus and sodium, while being a balanced, nutritious diet.
+Proteins (protein) put an increased load on the kidneys.
+A diet for renal failure should be low in protein, phosphorus and sodium, while being a balanced, complete diet.
 Of course, the easiest way is to use ready-made veterinary diets.

-Forecast: All kidney diseases with delayed treatment and relapses eventually turn into chronic renal failure - a syndrome that leads to death.
+Forecast: All kidney diseases, if not treated in a timely manner and with relapses, eventually develop into chronic renal failure - a syndrome leading to death.
 BUT!
-Correct supportive therapy significantly slows down the progression of the disease, ensures good quality and longevity of the animal.
+Proper supportive therapy significantly slows down the progression of the disease and ensures a good quality and longevity of the animal’s life.

 Kidneys are very serious!
-Therefore, with any suspicion of a disease of this organ, we do not hope that everything will "resolve" by itself, we do not self-medicate, but immediately run to the veterinary clinic.
-If the pet is over seven years old, then once a year (or preferably two) we visit a veterinarian for a comprehensive preventive examination.
+Therefore, if there is any suspicion of a disease of this organ, we do not hope that everything will “resolve” on its own, we do not self-medicate, but immediately run to the veterinary clinic.
+If the pet is over seven years old, then once a year (or better yet, twice) we visit a veterinarian for a comprehensive preventive examination.

 P.S.
-My cat Kuzya (16 years old) is a HePeeNschik with two years of experience.
-Kidney problems were discovered by accident when they came to brush their teeth and were tested for admission and anesthesia.
-Before that, the disease was not even suspected.
+My cat Kuzya (16 years old) is a professional with two years of experience.
+Kidney problems were discovered by chance when we came to brush our teeth and were tested for admission and anesthesia.
+Before this, the disease was not even suspected.
 A little more and everything would be completely sad.
-Be sure to regularly diagnose older animals !!!
+Be sure to regularly diagnose older animals!!!

-Today we passed another full examination.
-All organs are in good condition, except for the kidneys.
-One kidney has a change in size and shape, the other is better.
-Both have significant thickening of the upper cortex, low blood flow.
-According to blood tests - increased values of urea and creatinine.
+Today we had another full examination.
+All organs are in good condition, except the kidneys.
+One kidney has a change in size and shape, the second is better.
+Both have significant thickening of the upper cortex and low blood flow.
+Blood tests show elevated levels of urea and creatinine.
 Very high blood pressure.

-Prescribed: to lower the pressure - amlodipine + vasotop, to replenish the protein deficiency - ketosteril (Kuzya has been on the Renal diet for two years).
-All drugs - according to the scheme and a long course, possibly for life.
+They prescribed: to lower blood pressure - amlodipine + vasotope, to compensate for protein deficiency - ketosteril (Kuzya has been on the Renal diet for two years).
+All medications are prescribed according to a schedule and for a long course, possibly for life.

-At first, renal hydronephrosis in cats may be asymptomatic, and clinical signs appear at more advanced stages of the disease.
-The pathology is characterized by impaired function of the urinary organ against the background of enlargement of the pelvis and atrophy of the renal parenchyma.
-An increase in the kidney and other pathological changes that require immediate treatment are recorded.
-Only a veterinarian is able to cope with hydronephrosis in a cat, who selects therapeutic measures after carrying out diagnostic procedures.
+At first, renal hydronephrosis in cats may be asymptomatic, and clinical signs appear in more advanced stages of the disease.
+The pathology is characterized by impaired function of the urinary organ against the background of dilation of the pelvis and atrophy of the renal parenchyma.
+There is an enlargement of the kidney and other pathological changes that require immediate treatment.
+Only a veterinarian who selects therapeutic measures after diagnostic procedures can cope with hydronephrosis in a cat.

 Main reasons

-According to veterinarians, inflammatory processes are considered the main source of enlargement of the renal pelvis, which negatively affect the structure of the urinary organ.
+According to veterinarians, the main source of enlargement of the renal pelvis is considered to be inflammatory processes that negatively affect the structure of the urinary organ.

-Hydronephrosis can be unilateral and bilateral, in which one kidney is damaged in a cat or both at once.
+Hydronephrosis can be unilateral or bilateral, in which one or both kidneys of a cat are damaged.
 The second form of the disease is more difficult to treat because it leads to more serious structural changes.
 The development of hydronephrosis is influenced by the following factors:

-• mechanical injuries occurring in road accidents, bites of other animals, falls or bruises;
+• mechanical damage that occurs during road accidents, bites of other animals, falls or bruises;

-• the formation of stones, which is associated with the overlap of the ureter by large uroliths;
+• formation of stones, which is associated with blocking of the ureter by large uroliths;

-• malignant or benign tumors in the urinary system that interfere with the outflow of urine;
+• malignant or benign tumors in the urinary system that disrupt the outflow of urine;

 • abnormal development of the cat’s internal organs;